arangodb/arangodb/Documentation/UserManual/Aql.md

   The function expects at least two list values as its arguments.
 The result is a list of values in an undefined order.

   Note: no duplicates will be removed.
-In order to remove duplicates, please use the
+In order to remove duplicates, please use either
-  @LIT{UNIQUE} function.
+  @LIT{UNION_DISTINCT} function or apply the @LIT{UNIQUE} on the result of @LIT{union}.

   Example:
     RETURN UNION(